langchain-ai/langchain-academy/README.md

 ### Python version

-To get the most out of this course, please ensure you're using Python 3.11 or later.
-This version is required for optimal compatibility with LangGraph.
-If you're on an older version, upgrading will ensure everything runs smoothly.
+Please make sure you're using a Python version higher than 3.11 but lower than 3.14, specifically 3.11, 3.12, or 3.13.
 ```
 python3 --version
 ```